-The majority opinion of golakh Nath shows scepticism in their minds about the then course of parliament.
-Since 1950 the parliament has used article 368 and have passed a number of legislations that had in one or other way have violated the fundamental rights under part III of the constitution.
+The majority opinion of Golakh Nath shows scepticism in their minds about the then-course of the parliament.
+Since 1950 the parliament has used article 368 and have passed a number of legislations that had in one or another way violated the fundamental rights under part III of the constitution.
 The majority had doubts that if Sajjan Singh remained the law of the land, a time can come when all fundamental rights adopted by our constituent assembly will be changed through amendments.
 Keeping in view the problem of fundamental rights and fearing that there can be a transfer of Democratic India into totalitarian India.
 Therefore, the majority overruled Sajjan Singh & Shankari Prasad.

 Critical Analysis of the Judgement

-Fundamental rights are considered to be necessary for the development of human personality.
-These rights are the rights which helps a man to figure out his/her own life in a manner he/she wants.
-Our constitution has given us the fundamental rights which also includes the rights of minorities and other backward communities.
+Fundamental Rights are considered to be necessary for the development of human personality.
+These rights are the rights that help a man to figure out his/her own life in the manner he/she wants.
+Our constitution has given us fundamental rights which also include the rights of minorities and other backward communities.
 According to the Constitution, Parliament and the state legislatures in India have the power to make laws within their respective jurisdictions.
 But, this power is not absolute in nature.
 The Constitution rests with the judiciary and the power to adjudicate upon the constitutional validity of all laws also rests with the judiciary.